|

 "How did he seem?"

 "Nervous, as always.
-Where is this going?"
+Where's this going?"

 "Ugarti died last night, resisting arrest."